Alice de Janzé: 1941: The Lord Erroll murder

-On 24 January 1941, Lord Erroll was found shot to death in his car, at an intersection outside Nairobi.
+On 24 January 1941, Lord Erroll was found shot to death in his car at an intersection outside Nairobi.
 Errol's serial philandering contributed to the persistent rumour that the perpetrator was a woman.
-Police duly interrogated all of Erroll's closest acquaintances, including Alice de Janzé.
-Although she had an alibi because she had spent an intimate night with Dickie Pembroke, another Happy Valley resident, due to her drug habits, her romantic attachment to Errol, and her previous attempt to kill a paramour, she was immediately regarded as the prime suspect among the white community of Happy Valley.
+Police interrogated all of Erroll's closest acquaintances, including Alice de Janzé.
+Although she had an alibi.
+She had spent an intimate night with Dickie Pembroke, another Happy Valley resident.
+Due to her drug habits, her romantic attachment to Errol, and her previous attempt to kill a paramour, she was immediately regarded as the prime suspect among the white community of Happy Valley.
 It was also rumoured that she had attempted suicide on hearing the news of Erroll's death.

 On the morning after Erroll's body was discovered, Alice went to the morgue with a friend to see his body.
 According to eyewitnesses, she stunned those in attendance by leaving a tree branch on Erroll's corpse, and whispering the words: "Now you are mine forever."
-Eyewitness and close friend Julian Lezzard suspected that Alice was the murderer, since it fitted with her morbid preoccupations; it was rumoured that Alice had admitted to the killing.
+Eyewitness and close friend Julian Lezzard suspected that Alice was the murderer, since it fitted with her morbid preoccupations.
+It was rumoured that Alice had admitted to the killing.

 In his investigative book, White Mischief, journalist James Fox mentions a suspicious incident regarding Alice de Janzé and her possible connection to the crime.
 A few months after the murder, Alice went away for a few days and asked a neighbour to look after her house.
 In her absence, one of Alice's houseboys came to the neighbour, and produced a revolver, which he claimed he had found by a bridge, under a pile of stones on Alice's land.

 In March 1941, British aristocrat Sir Henry John "Jock" Delves Broughton was officially charged with Lord Erroll's murder.
 Delves Broughton had been aware of a passionate love affair between his young wife, Diana, and Erroll, in the months before his murder.
 Alice paid regular visits to Delves Broughton in prison, and, with her friend Idina, the late Errol's first wife, attended every day of the trial.
 In July 1941, Delves Broughton was acquitted due to lack of evidence.

 Paul Spicer theorizes that Alice de Janzé was the actual murderer of Lord Erroll, based on several letters that Alice's personal doctor and former lover, William Boyle, discovered in her house on the day of her death, and later handed over to the police.